-All members of the class are expected to follow rules of common courtesy in all email messages, threaded discussions, and chats.
+All members of the class are expected to follow rules of common courtesy (Links zu einer externen Website) in all email messages, threaded discussions, and chats.
 These rules also apply to in person communication and in class discussion.

 Getting Help